PrefCLM: Enhancing Preference-based Reinforcement Learning with Crowdsourced Large Language Models: Background and Preliminary

 The reward learning problem is then regarded as a supervised learning problem, with the objective of minimizing the binary cross-entropy loss between the preferences provided by humans $\Lambda$ and those by the reward model $\widehat{R}_\psi$ as:

-However, achieving robust performance typically necessitates an impractical amount of human feedback.
-To mitigate this, most exisiting works \cite{christiano2017deep,lee2021pebble,lee2021b,park2021surf,hiranaka2023primitive,metcalf2023sample,liu2022task} have adopted a scripted teacher that provides synthetic preferences derived from an engineered reward function $R$ for training.
+To enable easier and more systematic PbRL algorithm benchmarking, most exisiting works \cite{christiano2017deep,lee2021pebble,lee2021b,park2021surf,zhao2024prefmmt,metcalf2023sample,liu2022task} have adopted a scripted teacher that provides synthetic preferences derived from an engineered reward function $R$ for training.
 Formally, a scripted teacher determines synthetic preferences by comparing the cumulative reward values of each trajectory as:

-Additionally, incorporating the stochastic labeling strategies proposed by \cite{lee2021b}, a scripted teacher can offer more realistic feedback with irrationalities, e.g., equally preferred or indecisions.
-Nevertheless, this approach leads back to the necessity for sophisticated reward engineering to implement such a teacher, which contradicts the original intention of PbRL.
-Moreover, such a scripted teacher lacks flexibility and may fail to capture long-term information in trajectories due to the static and Markovian nature of the underlying reward function \cite{kim2022preference}.
-In contrast, PrefCLM harnesses the collective intelligence of multiple LLMs to evaluate robot behaviors, excelling at providing a more nuanced evaluation pattern without the need for reward engineering and adapting flexibly to unique user expectations in HRI scenarios.
+Incorporating the stochastic labeling strategies \cite{lee2021b}, a scripted teacher can offer more realistic feedback with irrationalities.
+While beneficial for controlled testing, scripted teachers are not intended for real-world applications and are thus unsuitable for such settings: their reliance on predefined reward functions limits flexibility and often prevents them from capturing long-term information within trajectories due to the static and Markovian nature of these functions \cite{kim2022preference}.
+In contrast, PrefCLM harnesses the collective intelligence of multiple LLMs to evaluate robot behaviors, providing a more nuanced and adaptable evaluation pattern.